Want to set financial new year’s resolutions? Looking for money saving new year’s resolutions?

 While saving money is undoubtedly important, you also don’t want to cut back on spending entirely.
 We all deserve to treat ourselves every once and a while, even if it’s just on a night out every week.

 The money you make from your side gig can go towards vacations, self-care, or gifts for friends.
-Or even to help you figure out if you can afford to quit your job on day.
+Or even to help you figure out if you can afford to quit your job one day.

 #14.
 Sell Old Items